-- 11.1 The reinvestment by the NSW Government of the NSW waste levy collected from the community and industry to: - a) Urgently fund regions of councils to develop and implement regional waste plans for the future of waste and resource recovery in their regions, which include infrastructure and circular economy solutions to address the needs of our cities and regions. - b) Fund the delivery of priority infrastructure and other projects, procured by local government, that are needed to deliver the regional-scale plans, particularly where there is market failure identified in the regional plans. - c) Increase local and state government procurement of recycled goods made with domestic content, for example by: - adopting recycled content targets to help drive demand and provide incentives to deliver on these targets - funding further research, development and delivery of recycling technologies and products generated from recyclables, particularly by local or regional councils. - d) Fund and deliver state-wide education campaigns on the importance of recycling to encourage the right way to recycle, the purchase of products with recycled content, as well as promote waste avoidance. - e) Work with the Federal Government to introduce producer responsibility schemes for soft plastics and other emerging problem wastes such as paints, batteries, chemicals, mattresses, electronic waste, asbestos and sharps. - f) Facilitate research and engagement on waste to energy options in line with the waste hierarchy. - g) Rehabilitate orphan dump sites and address illegal dumping. - 11.2 Support for innovative solutions to reduce waste and waste transport requirements, including a sustainable long-term solution for mixed waste organics. - 11.3 Avoidance and minimisation of waste, including from building and construction sites with appropriately scaled fines for non-compliance. - 11.4 Protection of existing and identification of new waste management locations. - 11.5 Clear policy direction with regulatory certainty, achievable targets and implementation and funding pathways for delivery through e.g. NSW Waste Strategy, National Waste Policy, COAG targets. - 11.6 Access to credible data and improved accountability to achieve best value for the community.
+- 11.1 The reinvestment by the NSW Government of the NSW waste levy collected from the community and industry to: - a.
+Urgently fund regions of councils to develop and implement regional waste plans for the future of waste and resource recovery in their regions, which include infrastructure and circular economy solutions to address the needs of our cities and regions - b.
+Fund the delivery of priority infrastructure and other projects, procured by local government, that are needed to deliver the regional-scale plans, particularly where there is market failure identified in the regional plans - c.
+Increase local and state government procurement of recycled goods made with domestic content, for example by: - Adopting recycled content targets to help drive demand and provide incentives to deliver on these targets

+- Funding further research, development and delivery of recycling technologies and products generated from recyclables, particularly by local or regional councils - d.
+Fund and deliver state-wide education campaigns on recycling to encourage the right way to recycle, the purchase of products with recycled content, as well as promote waste avoidance - e.
+Work with the Federal Government to introduce producer responsibility schemes for soft plastics and other emerging problem wastes such as paints, batteries, chemicals, mattresses, electronic waste, asbestos and sharps - f.
+Rehabilitate orphan dump sites and address illegal dumping, including enhanced enforcement powers and permanent funding streams for councils. - 11.2 Transitioning to a circular economy and keeping materials in use for longer which requires a focus on higher-order waste management options, noting that lower-order options can have negative impacts on human and environmental health.
+As such we: - a.
+Acknowledge concerns regarding the impact of waste to energy incinerators on communities and the environment - b.
+Note that the Draft Regulations and the EPA's Energy from Waste Infrastructure Plan would prohibit waste to energy incinerators in some places and not others - c.
+Consider burning waste material to generate energy as an outdated technology, and encourage diversion rather than incineration.